 The old adage is true: there is nothing that makes you feel less alone and less unworthy than to help others.
 For years, when my children were young, we would volunteer at a soup kitchen on Christmas day.
 The holidays offer so many opportunities to give to the community.
 And you will find that your act of altruism has the benefit of making you feel better, while also creating a sense of meaning that cuts through the superficialities of the holiday season.
-Here’s a list of possibilities for helping others in New York, or to find opportunities in your area, a quick internet search should lead you in the right direction.
+Here’s a list of possibilities for helping others to find opportunities in your area, a quick internet search should lead you in the right direction.

 Surround yourself with your family of choice

 Many of us do not spend the holidays with those that we love the most.
 What I seek in the holidays is gathering, conviviality, and warmth – a beating back against the cold through the fellowship of others.
 Create a place where you can be with those who accept you, free from judgment and awkward political conversations.
 If you feel isolated, far from your family, have a gathering of “the exiled and orphans.”
 This kind of fellowship brings great solace during the holidays.

 Regardless of your religion, being in a room where songs are sung, candles are lit and humans gather together can be uplifting, helping you to shift your focus from doing to simply being.

 - This year I have let go of various shoulds, like “I should send out Christmas cards to everyone who sends me one”.
 I don’t have a “Perfect” nuclear family and receiving holiday cards with photos of other peoples families often makes me feel bad, though I know I am blessed in many other ways

 - This year I have actually cut back on invitations, even with people I love.
 Instead, I have left them surprise texts or emails and spent more time with myself and spiritual pursuits.
 I feel blessed and at peace.